maykelg/rhdh-plugin-toolbox/README.md

-# RHDH Plugin Toolbox & Dynamic Plugin Builder
+# RHDH Dynamic Plugin Factory

 The **RHDH Plugin Toolbox** is a container based utility project intended to assist with building dynamic plugins for Red Hat Developer Hub (RHDH).
 This repository contains sample scripts and Dockerfiles that streamline the process of building and packaging dynamic plugins for use with RHDH.